-On April 6, 2001, the Acquisition and Restoration Council approved the Millstone Plantation project consisting of approximately 134 acres and one ownership.
+On April 6, 2001, the Acquisition and Restoration Council (ARC) approved the Millstone Plantation project consisting of approximately 134 acres and one ownership.
 The project had an estimated tax-assessed value of \$69,970.
 Public access would include access for environmental education opportunities.
 Money from the conservation easement would go to management and outreach programs for the Millstone Institute.

-On December 9, 2011, the Acquisition and Restoration Council placed the project in the Less-Than-Fee category.
+On December 9, 2011, ARC placed this project in the Less-Than-Fee category.